New York City Building Collapse Lawyer

 - Medical expenses

 - Survivors in fatality cases

 You don’t have to prove fault to get these benefits.
 That removes some of the complications accident victims sometimes face.
 You do, however, give up the right to sue your employer.

-There are trade-offs with the workers’ compensation system–you might get money much faster than if you file a personal injury claim.
+There are trade-offs with the workers’ compensation system–you might get the money much faster than if you file a personal injury claim.
 On the other hand, you might not get enough to cover all your costs.
 Our experienced personal injury attorneys at Rosenbaum & Rosenbaum, P.C. can help you understand your rights and options.

 Filing a Personal Injury Lawsuit Against a Negligent Party

 If you were hurt at work, you can’t sue your employer.
 You can, however, sue anyone else whose negligence caused the building to collapse.
 This type of lawsuit is known as a third-party claim and can get you compensation over and above what workers’ compensation offers.